altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~Another voice, It was Robert.~
 "His vitals are stable: I think it made the transition."
 ~Juan stayed silent.~
+'Could we have pulled anything else?'
+~No... in the pit of his stomache he knew.~
+~There was a seed going in him - he could feel but not remove it~ 'Maybe he could kill it.'
+~Thoughts reeled.~
 "Yes, what is it?"
 ~Uri's voice this time.~
 "Alice's latest serume looks like the one."